 Suddenly, we arrive at the end of the path.
 In front of us is the sulfur springs of Dallol.
 For a few minutes, we are dazed, enchanted by the view in front of our eyes.
 Dallol is truly one of those places that we will always remember, a unique place in the world that you absolutely must see at least once in your life.
 Here, the earth is bubbling, and there are small geysers, acidic hot springs, salt cones and salt formations with unique shapes, vapours, smoke trails, small chimneys and thermal pools with incredible colours.

 What is most striking about Dallol, besides the amazing geological formations, are the colours.
 White, green, yellow, red, brown, a mix of colours due to the high concentration of sulfur, iron oxides and other various minerals.
 We can walk in the middle of the springs, its pools and smoking chimneys, for about 1 hour, and then, because of the really high temperature and the exhalations we are breathing, we have to leave this marvellous place.
 We’d like to stay here longer.
 Dallol is one of the few places you’d never be bored of.
 The struggle and the strong heat disappear in front of this charming landscape that really seems straight out of a science fiction movie.

-We give the last sight to this wonderful place still far from the tourist routes, with the hope that it could remain uncontaminated, despite our guide is not of this opinion.
-So as all places in the world where economic interests can be seen, even the salt plain and Dallol are destined to be reached soon by the large mining industry with its modern machinery and to gradually lose the charm that still makes them magical places far from time.
+We give the last sight to this wonderful place still far from the tourist routes, hoping that it could remain uncontaminated, despite our guide not of this opinion.
+So as all places in the world where economic interests can be seen, even the salt plain and Dallol are destined to be reached soon by the large mining industry with its modern machinery and gradually lose the charm that still makes them magical places from time.